TencentARC/ArcNerf/docs/datasets.md

 use same resolution(Or scale if image really too large), and use custom cam paths for rendering video

 - eval_batch_size: batch size for eval
-- eval_max_sample: max num of sample in eval dataset. only those will be fully rendered can calculate metric.
+- test_holdout: In order to split train/eval images, use this to holdout testset, by default 8. only those will be fully rendered can calculate metric.

-For some standard benchmark(`NeRF`/`LLFF`), we follow the same split as they used for fair comparison.
+For some standard benchmark(`NeRF`/`NSVF`/`LLFF`), we follow the same split as they used for fair comparison.

 ------------------------------------------------------------------------
 ## Inference